The Ultimate Summer Sleeping Guide

 With cooling pillows and mattress toppers, a very specific blend of materials is designed to draw heat away from you which creates a comfortable, cool haven.

-Our cooling pillow’s low thread count and cotton Tencel blend is proven to be 30% cooler than cotton - perfect for getting a restful night’s sleep despite scorching summer weather.
+Our cooling pillow’s low thread count and cotton blend is proven to be cooler than cotton - perfect for getting a restful night’s sleep despite scorching summer weather.
 Complete your summer bedding collection with a regulating mattress protector featuring cooling fibre technology designed to help you sleep in the heat.

 Light duvets for the summer heat

 Select a luxury duvet with a low tog rating to see you through the summer months.
 A 2.5 or 4.5 tog is perfect for warmer weather, while a 9 tog is best for the milder months as we head into autumn and winter.
-Enjoy the ultimate flexibility with our all seasons duvets.
-This versatile duvet option contains two quilts (a 4.5 tog and a 9 tog), which can be used either separately or connected for the colder months - perfect for cosying up in all year round.
+Enjoy the ultimate flexibility with our all-seasons duvets.
+This versatile duvet option contains two quilts (a 4.5 tog and a 9 tog), which can be used either separately or connected for the colder months - perfect for cosying up all year round.

 What are the best duvet fillings for the summer months?

 Farah Arshad concludes: "Bed linen should be paired with a low-tog duvet to aid a restful slumber during the summer months.
-People often focus on just the tog, however it’s the material which makes all the difference."
+People often focus on just the tog, however, it’s the material which makes all the difference."

 Whether you like to keep toasty or prefer a cooler room temperature, the bedding you choose can help you set yourself on the right track for a great night’s sleep.
 For more sleeping tips and advice on how to choose and care for your bedding, bookmark our blog or follow us on Facebook and Instagram